scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 client.
 Dask is more flexible than traditional MPI because it can start workers and collect their results via a concurrent futures API.
-(It should be noted that this is also possible in MPI with dynamic process management, but since Cray does not officially support this due to problems with SLURM functionality, we haven't been able to try this API.)
+(It should be noted that this is also possible in MPI with dynamic process management, but since Cray does not yet support dynamic process management under the Slurm workload manager, we haven't been able to try it at NERSC.)

-During this process, we discovered that is that it is non-trivial to convert a code already written in MPI to Dask, and it would likely be difficult to convert from Dask to MPI as well.
+During this process, we discovered that it is non-trivial to convert a code already written in MPI to Dask, and it would likely be difficult to convert from Dask to MPI as well.
 (It would likely be easier to convert from dynamic process management MPI to Dask, but the DESI spectral extraction code